Choi-Suhyeon/shellcodeGen/README.md

 ## Useage Guide
 ```
-./shellcode-gen.sh -o FILE_NAME [-s -a -r -k]
+./shellcode-gen.sh -f TARGET_FILE_NAME [-o -a -s -r -k]
 ./shellcode-gen.sh -h
 <options>
--o FILE_NAME : Essential. '*.s' file to create with shell code.
--s SYNTAX    : Optional.
-Specify syntax(att(default) or intel).
--a ARCH      : Optional.
-Specify architecture(64(default) or 32)
--r           : Optional.
-Run shell code by making it an executable file.
--k           : Optional.
-Keep the intermediate files.
 -h                  : Print this message and then exit.
+-f TARGET_FILE_NAME : Specify the file with the extension 's' for generating shellcode.
+-o OUTPUT_FILE_NAME : (Optional) Save the completed shellcode to the specified file.
+-a ARCHITECTURE     : (Optional) Specify architecture(64(default) or 32).
+-s SYNTAX           : (Optional) Specify syntax(att(default) or intel).
+-r                  : (Optional) Run shell code by making it an executable file.
+-k                  : (Optional) Keep the intermediate files.
 <exit code>
 0 : Success.
 1 : Failure.